-The KDIGO Controversies Conference on Blood Pressure in CKD will gather a global panel of multidisciplinary clinical and scientific expertise who will identify key issues relevant to the updating of the 2012 KDIGO BP guideline.
-The objective of this conference is to assess the current state of knowledge related to the optimal means for measuring BP; management of hypertension in CKD patients with and without diabetes, the elderly, as well as the pediatric and kidney transplant subpopulations.
+The KDIGO Controversies Conference on Blood Pressure in CKD gathered a global panel of multidisciplinary clinical and scientific expertise to identify key issues relevant to the updating of the 2012 KDIGO BP guideline.
+The objective of this conference was to assess the current state of knowledge related to the optimal means for measuring BP; management of hypertension in CKD patients with and without diabetes, the elderly, as well as the pediatric and kidney transplant subpopulations.

-Alfred K. Cheung, MD (Chief, Division of Nephrology & Hypertension, University of Utah Health, USA) and Johannes F. E. Mann, MD, (KfH Kidney Center, Munich & Dept. of Nephrology & Hypertension, University of Erlangen-Nuremberg, Germany) will co-chair this conference.
+Alfred K. Cheung, MD (Chief, Division of Nephrology & Hypertension, University of Utah Health, USA) and Johannes F. E. Mann, MD, (KfH Kidney Center, Munich & Dept. of Nephrology & Hypertension, University of Erlangen-Nuremberg, Germany) co-chaired this conference.

 Presenter: Frederich Luft

 Presenter: Robert Toto